PIYUSHgoyal16/litho/docs/events-touch-handling.md

 title: Touch Handling
 ---

 All components support touch handling through the framework's event system.
-All components can handle the following events by default: `ClickEvent`, `LongClickEvent`, and `TouchEvent`.
+All components can handle the following events by default: `ClickEvent`, `ContextClickEvent`, `LongClickEvent`, and `TouchEvent`.

-This means all layout builders have an `EventHandler` prop named `clickHandler`, `longClickHandler`, and `touchHandler` respectively.
+This means all layout builders have an `EventHandler` prop named `clickHandler`, `contextClickHandler`, `longClickHandler`, and `touchHandler` respectively.
 Specify the event class you want to handle as an argument to the `@OnEvent` annotation.

 For example, setting a click handler on any component is as simple as: